JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 ![Embedding of marginal distributions](/assets/Embedding%20of%20Marginal%20Distributions.PNG)

-One can wonder how much information about the distribution $\mathbb P$ this mean representation can capture.
+One can wonder how much information about the distribution $\mathbb P$ this kernel mean embedding can capture.
 This depends on the used kernel and can range from only the first moment of $\mathbb P$ to all information of $\mathbb P$.
 Consider following examples with their corresponding captured information:

 * $k(\mathbf{x},\mathbf{x}')=\scal{\mathbf{x},\mathbf{x}'}$ : the first moment of $\mathbb P$
 * $k(\mathbf{x},\mathbf{x}')={(\scal{\mathbf{x},\mathbf{x}'}+1)}^{p}$: moments of $\mathbb P$ up to order $p \in \mathbb N$
 * $k(\mathbf{x},\mathbf{x}')$ is universal/characteristic: all information of $\mathbb P$

 The first and second example are called the linear and polynomial kernel, respectively.
 The linear kernel, which equals the computation of the inner product, lets $µ_{\mathbb P}$ retain the first moment of $\mathbb P$.
-For the polynomial kernel or order $p$, the mean map equals up to the $p$-th moment of $\mathbb P$.
+For the polynomial kernel of order $p$, the mean map equals up to the $p$-th moment of $\mathbb P$.
+For some other explicit examples the reader is referred to Smola et al. [^Smola], Fukumizu et al. [^Fuku], Sriperumbudur et al. [^Sriper], Gretton et al. [^Gretton], and Schölkopf et al. [Scholkopf].

 A kernel $k$ is characteristic if the map